codemstrneel/grammarprocessor/README.md

 --------
 Each of these files, grxmlprocessor.py and jjsgfprocessor.py, contain their own unique ways of parsing the different styles of grammar.

+grxmlprocessor.py uses the following main methods:

+parse_grxml_from_string returns root and ns, where root is the grammar in readable xml format, and ns is the set of rules for the XML.

-grxmlprocessor.py uses parse_grxml_from_string to use xml libraries in python to get the code into a readable format.
-Then, extract_rules takes the root and ns values parse_grxml_from_string returns and puts it into a common dictionary format that createDiagram can process - this dictionary format is common to both proessors. createDiagram takes in a dictionary of rules in string format and parses them to generate the railroad diagram in SVG format.
+extract_rules takes the root and ns values parse_grxml_from_string returns and puts it into a common dictionary format that createDiagram can process - the rule name is the key and maps to a string for the rule, with tags put between !! delimeters

+createDiagram takes in a dictionary of rules in string format and parses them to generate the railroad diagram in SVG format

+jjsgfprocessor.py

+_________

-jjsgfprocessor.py extract_rules returns a dictionary with tags between two !! tags on each side and the rest of the rule in original string fore, similar to the same function in the grxmlprocessor.py library.
+extract_rules returns a dictionary with tags between two !! tags on each side and the rest of the rule in original string fore, similar to the same function in the grxmlprocessor.py library.
 Then, createDiagram is analogous and creates svg files.